-The husband-wife and physician and psychotherapist-patient privileges under the Maine Rules of Evidence and the confidential quality of communication under Title 16, section 53-B; Title 20-A, sections 4008 and 6001, to the extent allowed by applicable federal law; Title 24-A, section 4224; Title 32, sections 1092-A and 7005; and Title 34-B, section 1207, are abrogated in relation to required reporting, cooperating with the department or a guardian ad litem in an investigation or other child protective activity or giving evidence in a child protection proceeding.
-Information released to the department pursuant to this section must be kept confidential and may not be disclosed by the department except as provided in section 4008.
+The husband-wife and physician and psychotherapist-patient privileges under the Maine Rules of Evidence and the confidential quality of communication under Title 16, section 53-B ("Priviledged communications to victim advocate; family violence"); Title 20-A, sections 4008 ("Education: Privileged communications") and 6001("Student records: Dissemination of information"), to the extent allowed by applicable federal law; Title 24-A, section 4224 ("Health maintenance organizations: Confidentiality; liability; access to records"); Title 32, sections 7005 ("Communication between social workers and clients") and 18393 ("Dental professions: Confidentiality"); and Title 34-B, section 1207 ("Behavioral and developmental services: Confidentiality of information"), are abrogated in relation to required reporting, cooperating with the department or a guardian ad litem in an investigation or other child protective activity or giving evidence in a child protection proceeding.
+Information released to the department pursuant to this section must be kept confidential and may not be disclosed by the department except as provided in section 4008 ("DHHS reports to licensing boards").